rscherl17/ruby_intro/lib/markdown/welcome.md

-# Chapter 1
+# Welcome

 Welcome!
 You just launched a **Ruby on Rails** application.
 Congratulations!

-What the heck is Ruby on Rails?
-Good question.
+What is Ruby on Rails?
 To answer that, first consider what we can and can't do with plain old HTML:

 We can: